Chieze-Franklin/Bolt.js-Book/files.md

 `}`

-To get the icon for the app now becomes as simple as \(assuming Bolt is running on porrt 400\) `localhost:400/files/your-app-name/icon`.
-This will redirect to the appropriate [public](/public.md) file, in this case `localhost:400/public/your-app-name/assets/img/icon.png`.
+To get the icon for the app now becomes as simple as \(assuming Bolt is running on port 400\) `localhost:400/files/your-app-name/icon`.
+This will fetch the appropriate [public](/public.md) file, in this case `localhost:400/public/your-app-name/assets/img/icon.png`.

 ### A Little Tip for You